Maciej Orłowski

-Maciej Orłowski (born 7 January 1994) is a Polish professional footballer who plays as a right-back for Radunia Stężyca.
+Maciej Orłowski (born 7 January 1994) is a Polish professional footballer who plays as a right-back for V liga Greater Poland club Avia Kamionki.
+He also serves as an assistant coach of Warta Poznań's reserve and under-19 teams.

 Career

-Club career

-Orlowski started his career with Lech Poznań.
+Orłowski started his career with Lech Poznań, where he served as the reserves team's captain from 2016 until 2018, when he was promoted to the first team.

 On 5 February 2019, Orłowski was loaned out to Górnik Łęczna for the rest of 2019.
 Górnik Łęczna decided to sign him permanently on 16 January 2020.

+After 18 months at Radunia Stężyca, on 7 July 2023 Orłowski returned to Lech Poznań II on a two-year deal.

+In July 2025, Orłowski moved to sixth tier side Avia Kamionki and began his coaching career as an assistant of Warta Poznań's reserve and under-19 teams.